The Milgram Battery

 “We require more data before reaching a conclusion.”

 Do we?
 Magnin thought once his brother left him alone in the office.
 Stormrider just might have the strength of ego I require of a soldier entrusted with the Starbreaker, and unlike the others he seems to have made friends.
 He picked up the phone and dialed the observation room.
-“End the battery.
-Classify Stormrider as M-null.”
+“Halt the battery.
+Classify Stormrider as Milgram Factor M-null.”

-He opened his eyes, and blinked as the technician opened the simulator’s crèche to let him out.
+He opened his eyes and blinked as the technician opened the nightmare sequencer’s crèche to let him out.
 The empty pistol magazine, which he took with him as a reminder that he was awake in the real world again, bit into the palm of his hand.
 He slipped it into his pocket once he found his feet.
-He blinked at the Directors of the New York Chapter of the Phoenix Society, who supervised the Battery, led him to a small conference room.
+He blinked at the CRDF directors, who had supervised the Battery, led him to a small conference room.
 “Did I pass?”

 Del Rio glared at him, her voice an annoyed snarl.
 “You didn’t even fail.
 You are not supposed to reject the simulation itself.
 If you do, how can we test your reactions when faced with immoral orders, or pressure from your friends or your position?
 How are we supposed to trust you as a CRDF officer?”